toolness/security-adventure/README.md

 understand how they work, and then to modify the code to implement defenses against them.

+When appropriate, workshop problems will be "standalone", i.e. they may involve writing brand-new code rather than changing something in `app.js`.

 Ideally, the tutorial will also teach users about more recent innovations in browser security, such as [Content Security Policy][csp] and [HTTP Strict Transport Security][hsts].